vedxyz/leetcode-solutions/README.md

 - Stacks are often useful in implementing a recursive function iteratively.
 - Queues are good for implementing BFS and caches.
+- `std::stack<Value>`;
+  - `top` returns reference to top item.
+  - `size`/`empty` are supported.
+  - `push` adds new items, has runtime of internal container.
+  - `pop` removes top item, has runtime of internal container.
+- `std::queue<Value>`;
+  - `front`/`back` return references to first/last item pushed respectively.
+  - `size`/`empty` are supported.
+  - `push` adds new items, has runtime of internal container.
+  - `pop` removes front item, has runtime of internal container.

 ##### Heaps - `priority_queue`

 - Priority queues are implemented with heaps and are great for finding the max/min of a thing.
 - A heap is actually a binary tree that has a specific order among nodes.
   For example, in a min-heap, each node is smaller than its children.
+- `std::priority_queue<Value, Container=vector<Value>, Compare=less<Value>>`;
+  - Is a max-heap by default, with the largest element at the top.
+    Can be made min-heap with `Compare -> greater<Value>`.
+    Can also have custom comparison by creating a new class with an overloaded `operator()`.
+  - `top` returns top item of the heap tree, value depends on priority criteria.
+  - `size`/`empty` are supported.
+  - `push` adds new items, in correct order, so has logarithmic runtime and of internal container.
+  - `pop` removes top item, then corrects order, so has logarithmic runtime and of internal container.

 ##### Trees - `TreeNode`